Estimation and Inference for High Dimensional Generalized Linear Models: A Splitting and Smoothing Approach: Introduction

-We propose a new approach to drawing inference based on high dimensional GLMs.
-The base procedure is to randomly split all samples into two parts \citep{meinshausen2009p}.
-We use one part of samples to select a subset of important predictors and achieve dimension reduction.
-Using the rest samples, we fit low dimensional GLMs by appending each predictor to the selected set \citep{belloni2016post}, one at a time, and obtain the estimated coefficient for each predictor regardless of being selected or not.
-Like the other literature in high dimensional regression \citep{zhang2014confidence,javanmard2014confidence,buhlmann2014high}, one key assumption we have to make is the sparsity condition on the true model.
-More specifically, denote by $\bbeta^*$ the truth of the parameter vector $\bbeta$ in a regression model.
-The model sparsity refers to that the number of nonzero components of $\bbeta^*$ is small relative to the sample size.
-The assumption may be reasonable in biomedical applications.
-For example, in the context of cancer genomics it is likely that cancer is related to only a handful of oncogenes and tumor suppressor genes \citep{lee2010oncogenes,goossens2015cancer}.
-Under this sparsity condition, we show the estimates are consistent and asymptotically normal.
-However, the estimates can be highly variable, due to the random split of data and the variation incurred in selection.
-To stabilize the estimates and more properly account for the variation in variable selection, we repeat the base procedure multiple times and average the resulting estimates to obtain the smoothed estimators, which are consistent and asymptotically normal and with improved efficiency.
+We propose {a new approach for drawing} inference with high dimensional GLMs.
+The idea is to randomly split the samples into two {sub-samples} \citep{meinshausen2009p}, use {the first sub-sample} to select a subset of important predictors and achieve dimension reduction, and use the remaining samples to {parallelly} fit low dimensional GLMs by appending each predictor to the selected set, one at a time, {to} obtain the estimated coefficient for each predictor, regardless of being selected or not. {As with other methods for} high dimensional regression \citep{zhang2014confidence,javanmard2014confidence,buhlmann2014high}, one key assumption is that the number of non-zero components of $\bbeta^*$ is small relative to the sample size, where $\bbeta^*$ are the {true values underlying} the parameter vector, $\bbeta$, in a regression model.
+The sparsity {condition} {is} reasonable in some biomedical applications.
+For example, in the context of cancer genomics, it is likely that a certain type of cancer is related to only a handful of oncogenes and tumor suppressor genes \citep{lee2010oncogenes,goossens2015cancer}.
+Under this sparsity condition, we show that our proposed estimates are consistent and asymptotically normal.
+However, {these} estimates can be highly variable due to {both} the random {splitting} of data and the variation incurred {through} selection.
+To stabilize the estimation and account for the variation {induced by} variable selection, we repeat the random splitting a number of times and average the resulting estimates to obtain the smoothed estimates{.
+These smoothed estimators} are consistent and asymptotically normal, with improved efficiency.